cadre/tcomb-builder/README.md

 In the first and second cases, only `primitives` should be used and templates should be set directly on them.

-In the third case, a `LazyTemplateProvider` interface has been provided which holds a mapping of component types to templates.
+In the third case, an instance of `LazyTemplateInterface`, which defines a mapping of component types to templates, should be used.
 By using this interface, you can (for example) avoid setting the same template on every text field in a 20 page survey.
 See the [API docs](./docs/api.md) for more details.

 ## Example